defstudio/pest-plugin-laravel-expectations/README.md

 ### `toExist()`

-Asserts the given model exists in the database.
+Assert the given model exists in the database.

 ```php
 expect($model)->toExist();